als10/journal-generator/README.md

-# journal-generator
+# Journal Generator
-python program that does your csc journal for you
+A python program that uses the given questions and source code to automatically create a nicely formatted Computer Science journal.